splunk/observability-workshop/content/en/other/synthetics-scripting/2-api-test/3-authentication-request.md

 ![placeholder](../../img/add-request.png)

-Expand the Request section, from the drop down change the request method to **POST** and enter the following URL:
+Expand the Request section, from the drop-down change the request method to **POST** and enter the following URL:

 ``` text
 https://accounts.spotify.com/api/token